coreinfrastructure/best-practices-badge/criteria.md

 *Public version-controlled source repository*

-- The project MUST have a version-controlled source repository that is publicly readable. [repo-url]&#8224;
+- The project MUST have a version-controlled source repository that is publicly readable and has a URL (the URL MAY be the same as the project URL). [repo-url]&#8224;
 - This source repository MUST track what changes were made, who made the changes, and when the changes were made. [repo-track]&#8224;
 - The public repository MUST include interim versions for review before release; it MUST NOT include only final releases. [repo-interim]
 - It is RECOMMENDED that projects use common distributed version control software (e.g., git).
 Note that git is not specifically required, and that projects can use centralized version control software (such as subversion) with justification. [repo-distributed]&#8224;